mf1d3l/Splunk4DFIR/README.md

 ## Description

-Quickly spin up a splunk instance to browse through logs and tools output during your investigations.
+Quickly spin up a splunk instance with Docker to browse through logs and tools output during your investigations.

 This is a simple quality of life improvement project built upon the amazing work below: